 What can be accomplished?

 This grassroots program has generated thousands of regulatory changes around the world.
-Read more about some of the issues submitted in 2016.

 Examples of changes through AFAP: